JonmarCorpuz/SecondBrain/Technology Solution - Cables.md

 * More suitable for transmitting large amounts of data over long distances since it can support higher bandwidth compared to copper cables
 * Allows for longer transmission distances without the need for signal boosting or regeneration since the light signals transmitted through fiber optic cables experience minimal signal loss
 * Suitable for environments with high levels of electrical noise since they're not affected by electromagnetic interference from external sources
+* Provides greater security for data transmission compared to copper cables since they're more difficult to tap into or intercept
+* Easier to install and handle compared to bulky copper cables

 ### SMF